scan-vidhaan/Real-Estate-Prediction-/README.md

 ## Key Insights

-- Random Forest (Base) gave the best overall performance, with the lowest MAE and highest R².
+- **Random Forest (Base)** achieved the best overall performance, with the lowest MAE and highest R².
-- Tuning helped Decision Trees but slightly hurt Random Forest and XGBoost.
+- **Tuning improved** Decision Tree performance slightly but **did not benefit XGBoost**, which may have been prone to overfitting or improperly tuned.
-- XGBoost struggled, possibly due to suboptimal tuning or overfitting.
+- **XGBoost underperformed**, suggesting it may not be ideal for this specific dataset or requires more careful hyperparameter tuning.